FerniCuesta/computer-engineering/computer-architecture/seminar0/README.md

-# Practice 0 - Introduction to the programming enviroment
+# Seminar 0 - Introduction to the programming enviroment

 Each user has a home in front-end node of atcgrid.
 There you can: